RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 ## Minimum requirements

-- Redis Enterprise 6.0.0 or later
+- Redis Enterprise 6.0.12 or later
 - The [cluster is setup]({{< relref "/rs/administering/new-cluster-setup.md" >}}) and all of the nodes are joined to the cluster

 ## Installing RedisGears

 ### Step 1: Install RedisGears dependencies

-{{< note >}}
-This step is required for Redis Enterprise Software 6.0.8 and below only.
-For RS 6.0.12 and above, the dependencies are installed automatically when [you install with the `/v2/modules` endpoint]({{< relref "/modules/add-module-to-cluster.md#adding-a-module-using-the-rest-api" >}}).
-{{< /note >}}
+This step is optional and is only required for environments that don't have direct access to the internet for downloading the dependencies.

 On each node in the Redis Enterprise cluster:

-1. [Download](https://redislabs.com/download-center/modules/) the RedisGears Module - Dependencies Package from the Redis Enterprise Software section of the Downloads page.
+1. [Download](https://redislabs.com/download-center/modules/) the RedisGears Module - Dependencies Package for both Java and Python from the Redis Enterprise Software section of the Downloads page.
 1. Copy the dependencies package to a node in your cluster.
 1. Run these commands as root: